How Much Do You Need to Make to Live Comfortably in Texas?

 Starting a Family in Texas

 The cost of living for a family is best handled with two working parents having a reasonable number of kids.
-There are other viable alternatives as well, where one of the adults works while the other takes care of the family.
+There are other viable alternatives where one of the adults works while the other takes care of the family.

 Living Costs FAQs